JustasTamulis/big_data/lab2/README.md

 ## docker overview

-images are snapshots containing code and dependencies needed to run an application. containers are running instances of Docker images that execute in an isolated environment. dockerfiles are recipes that define how to build a Docker image with instructions for setup.
+- Images are snapshots containing code and dependencies needed to run an application.
+- Containers are running instances of Docker images that execute in an isolated environment.
+- Dockerfiles are recipes that define how to build a Docker image with instructions for setup.

 ## dockerfile